Automattic/wp-calypso/client/extensions/woocommerce/state/sites/settings/email/README.md

 ## Reducer

 This is saved on a per-site basis, either as "LOADING" (when requesting settings), or a list of settings as returned from the site's `settings_email_groups` API.
-Woocommerce options API organizes options in groups (`group_id`).
-In each group variosu settings are organized by their id ( `id` ).
+WooCommerce options API organizes options in groups (`group_id`).
+In each group various settings are organized by their id ( `id` ).
 Settings object has different fields that describe the object.
 Because we are only interested in `value` the `settings_email_groups` endpoint reponse has only `group_id` `id` and `value`.
-This can make things confusing a bit because naming is not very consisten across various options.
+This can make things confusing a bit because naming is not very consistent across various options.
 The top level element for each option is `group_id` and that value is different for each object in response array.
 Each group can have have the same `id` like for example `enabled` or `recipient` but as mentioned before it is for different group.

 ```j
 {